developmentAC/file_find/README.md

 Email: obonhamcarter at allegheny.edu

-A fast, colorized command-line tool written in Rust for recursively searching files in a directory tree by filename (using regular expressions) and optionally searching within those files for lines matching a second regular expression.
+A fast, colourized command-line tool written in Rust for recursively searching files in a directory tree by filename (using regular expressions) and optionally searching within those files for lines matching a second regular expression.
 Results are colour-highlighted for easy reading.

 File-find, was designed for working primarily with web development projects, but can be used for any type of project.